 2.1 License.
 Subject to the terms and conditions of this Agreement, RiskIQ hereby grants to Customer a worldwide, fee-bearing, non-exclusive, non-transferable, non-sublicensable, non-assignable (except as permitted herein), license to access and use the SaaS Services during the Subscription Term solely for Customer’s internal business purposes.

 2.2 Restrictions.
-Except as expressly set forth in this Agreement, Customer shall not directly or indirectly do any of the following: (a) copy, modify, alter, translate or make derivative works based on the Services; (b) license, sublicense, sell, rent, lease, transfer, assign, distribute, time share or otherwise commercially exploit or make the Services available to any third-party, including on or in connection with any service bureau, software-as-a-service, managed security service or any other similar technology or service; (c) interfere with or disrupt the integrity or performance of the Services or the data contained therein; (d) not submit any personal information or Confidential Information of Customer to the SaaS Services; (e) except to the extent permitted by applicable law, disassemble, reverse engineer, or decompile any Service or access it to; or (f) use any of the Services for the purpose of: (i) infringing the Intellectual Property Rights of any third party or any rights of publicity or privacy; (ii) building a similar or competitive product or service; or (iii) violation of any applicable law, statute, ordinance or regulation.
+Except as expressly set forth in this Agreement, Customer shall not directly or indirectly do any of the following: (a) copy, modify, alter, translate or make derivative works based on the Services; (b) license, sublicense, sell, rent, lease, transfer, assign, distribute, time share or otherwise commercially exploit or make the Services available to any third-party, including on or in connection with any service bureau, software-as-a-service, managed security service or any other similar technology or service; (c) interfere with or disrupt the integrity or performance of the Services or the data contained therein; (d) except to the extent permitted by applicable law, disassemble, reverse engineer, or decompile any Service or access it to; or (e) use any of the Services for the purpose of: (i) infringing the Intellectual Property Rights of any third party or any rights of publicity or privacy; (ii) building a similar or competitive product or service; or (iii) violation of any applicable law, statute, ordinance or regulation.

 2.3 Reports.
 During the Subscription Term, Customer may use the Services to access Reports and may download and/or export such Reports, provided that Customer does not (a) remove, modify, or obscure any copyright or other proprietary notices included on the Reports or (b) share, disclose, or otherwise provide the Reports (in whole or in part) to any third-party (other than Customer’s Affiliates), without the prior written approval of RiskIQ.